pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 3. Long string module level constants containing no whitespace that would be inconvenient to split across lines such as URLs or pathnames.

 ### 3.2.1 Breaking apart lines
-Breaking apart a line with backslash continuation (\) can only be done for with statements requiring three or more context managers.
-If the with statement only two context managers and exceeds 80 characters, use a nested with statement.
+Breaking apart a line with backslash continuation can only be done for with statements requiring three or more context managers.
+If the with statement only has two context managers and exceeds 80 characters, use a nested with statement.

-Instead, use Python’s implicit joining inside parentheses, brackets and braces and add an extra pair of parentheses around an expression if needed.
+Otherwise, use Python’s implicit joining with parentheses.

 Yes: